-Osteopaths are healthcare professionals that are trained to use their hands considerately and with care to treat a patients’ symptoms.
+Osteopaths are healthcare professionals that are trained to use their hands considerately, and with care, to treat a patients’ symptoms.
 Osteopaths recognise that each individual, their particular lifestyle and that their presenting condition is unique.
-As such they consider this basic tenet when assessing, treating, and providing postural, work, home and exercise advice.
+They keep this in mind when assessing, treating, and providing postural, work, home and exercise advice.
 There are many types of osteopathic techniques that are taught during training and the osteopath may use one or two, or a combination of them in order to help a person’s condition.
-All are non-invasive and designed to improve the function of our body and help restore health.
+All are non-invasive and designed to improve the function of our body and help restore health and wellness.

-In 1993 legislation was passed by parliament to award Osteopathy statutory regulation under the Osteopaths Act 1993.
-The General Osteopathic Council (GOsC) was established that governs the professional education and training, conduct, and continuing professional development of all Osteopaths in the UK.
+In 1993, legislation was passed by parliament to award Osteopathy statutory regulation under the Osteopaths Act 1993.
+The General Osteopathic Council (GOsC) was established to govern the professional education, training, conduct, and continuing professional development of all Osteopaths in the UK.
 Anybody calling themselves an Osteopath must be registered with GOsC.
 All osteopaths working at Osteopathy Letchworth are registered with the GOsC.

 Osteopathic training is four years full time and 5 years part time.
 The Schools and Colleges of Osteopathy are regulated by the governing body the GOsC to ensure a high standard of graduates.
 All modern courses are either Bachelors or Masters level, and since 2011 a Professional Doctorate is available to study at The University College of Osteopathy (previously known as The British School of Osteopathy).